Happy new year! Oh wait, it's almost May...

 Staff conversion rate: the quality of customer engagements.
 How skillful the staff are at converting shoppers to buyers.
 (Going deep)

 Obeying the laws of physics, it is nearly impossible for retail personnels to excel at both.
 They could either try to connect with as many customers as possible, or devote their time and energy to a few.
-Since they are only human, top interaction rate and top conversion rate could not coexist.
+Since they are only human, the top interaction rate and top conversion rate could not coexist.
 However, the Customer Success team at Palexy hypothesized that there existed a point of equilibrium where employee effectiveness was the highest.
 Thus EoS was born.

 Choosing between opposites